kevinlekiller/kwin-effect-shaders/README.md

 ![Keyboard Shortcuts](https://github.com/kevinlekiller/kwin-effect-shaders/raw/main/images/keyboard_shortcuts.png)

 ## Modifying The Shader Settings
-Open the configuration UI (see Keyboard Shortcuts), go to the Shaders tab.
+Open the configuration UI (see [Keyboard Shortcuts](#keyboard-shortcuts)), go to the `Shaders` tab.

-Click on the shader you want to enable, click Apply.
-Click save if you want to write the changes to the settings file.
+Click on the shader you want to enable, click `Apply`.
+Click `Save` if you want to write the changes to the settings file.

-You can also enable `Auto Apply` in the Settings tab, which will automatically apply the settings.
+You can also enable `Auto Apply` in the `Settings` tab, which will automatically apply the settings.

 ![Shaders tab](https://github.com/kevinlekiller/kwin-effect-shaders/raw/main/images/shader_configuration.png)

 ## Blacklisting Applications
-In the configuration UI, you can add application(s), if more than 1, seperate them with a comma.
+In the configuration UI, in the `Settings` tab, you can add application(s), if more than 1, seperate them with a comma.

 For example: `plasmashell,Firefox`